AdfPizarro/private-event/README.md

 ## Run the server

-- Access the project folder by typing the command cd members-oly folder from your terminal
+- Access the project folder by typing the command cd private-event folder from your terminal
 - Start rails server with the command rails server.
 - In your brwoser, type http://localhost:3000/ to access the app.
-- You can now sign in, sign up, create, and edit posts.
+- You can now sign in, sign up, create, and joint to events

 ## Built With
 - Ruby